matmaslanka/team_management/README.md

 # Team management
-An application base on Django to manage team task.
-User can adds employees, creates task with their status and adds egsisting tasks to employees.
+An application based on Django to manage team tasks.
+The user can add employees, create tasks with their status, and assign existing tasks to employees.

 ## Installation